material-components/material-components-web/packages/mdc-chips/README.md

 `notifyInteraction() => void` | Emits a custom event `MDCChip:interaction` denoting the chip has been interacted with `notifyTrailingIconInteraction() => void` | Emits a custom event `MDCChip:trailingIconInteraction` denoting the chip's trailing icon has been interacted with

-> _NOTE_: The custom events emitted by `notifyInteraction` and `notifyTrailingIconInteraction` must pass along the target chip in its event details, as well as bubble to the parent `mdc-chip-set` element.
+> _NOTE_: The custom events emitted by `notifyInteraction` and `notifyTrailingIconInteraction` must pass along the target chip in its event `detail`, as well as bubble to the parent `mdc-chip-set` element.

 #### `MDCChipSetAdapter`